 When cooking with wine, the acidity and alcohol combined with cream may cause the sauce to clump or separate if you change the recipe or process.
 Follow these tips to help prevent that from happening to your sauce:

-- Avoid light cream or “half & half” which doesn’t play well with wine and can curdle.
+- Avoid light cream or “half & half,” which doesn’t play well with wine and can curdle.

-- Stir the sauce while slowly adding the cream
+- Stir the sauce while slowly adding the cream.

 - Keep the sauce at a simmer after adding the cream and avoid a rapid boil.

-More Chicken Dinner Recipes:
+More Chicken Dinner Recipes

 If you loved this Chicken Marsala recipe, you should check out some of our other delicious chicken dinners:

-- Chicken Parmesan – a family favorite 30-minute meal
+- Chicken Parmesan

-- Instant Pot Whole Chicken – the easiest way to make an at-home rotisserie chicken
+- Instant Pot Whole Chicken

-- Spatchcock Chicken – a one-pan, mouthwatering chicken dinner
+- Spatchcock Chicken

-- Slow Cooker BBQ Chicken – an easy way to make chicken sandwiches
+- Slow Cooker BBQ Chicken

 Chicken Marsala Recipe